USA

 Since being elected to the School Committee, I have been a strong advocate for anti-bullying legislation for as a former principal I saw firsthand what it did to our children.
 Bullying is unfair and one-sided.
 It happens when someone keeps hurting, frightening, threatening, or leaving someone out on purpose.

 It wasn’t that long ago that bullying was often overlooked by teachers and parents, dismissed as a common if painful, rite of passage along the bumpy road to becoming an adult.
 This is not so any more as research has stated how devastating this behavior can be to the individual.
 No longer can we can say to the students, “Work it out” for they need to learn specific strategies to cope with these situations.
-Click to continue »
+Continue reading Bullying knows no boundaries: the insidious nature of cyber bullying

 Disabled veteran returns to life of service!